VAWGG/cochan-1/README.md

 helper function does exactly this, respecting backpressure generated by the output channel.

-This is somewhat similar to `select(...chans)`, but differs in that you are not interested from which channel each output value came from, and you get a channel instead of one-time receive operation.
+This is somewhat similar to `chan.select(...chansOrTakeOps)`, but differs in that you are not interested from which channel each output value came from, and you get a channel instead of performing one-time receive operation.

 ```js
 var chMerged = chan.merge(ch1, ch2, ch3)